Kwajalein Atoll: Wrecks in the lagoon

 Barracuda Junction is about 1 mi northeast of the southern tip of Enubuj (Carlson) Island.

 Climate

 The atoll has a tropical rainforest climate under the Köppen climate classification.
 The average temperature varies less than 2 F-change from month to month.
-The record low from 1950–1969 was 70 F. The highest temperature was 97 F.
+The record low from 1950 to 1969 was 70 F. The highest temperature was 97 F.

 While tropical rainforest climates have no true dry season, the atoll's noticeably drier season occurs from January through March.
 The average annual rainfall was 101.2 in.
 The average monthly relative humidity is between 78 and 83%.

 History

 Kwajalein (Kuwajleen) Atoll is an important cultural site to the Marshallese people of the Ralik chain.
 In Marshallese cosmology, Kwajalein island is the site of an abundant flowering zebra wood tree, thought to have spiritual powers.
 Marshallese from other islands came to gather the "fruits" of this tree.

 This, explain many elders, is a Marshallese metaphor that describes the past century of colonialism and serves to explain why Kwajalein is still so precious to foreign interests.
 This story was the origin of the name Kuwajleen, which apparently derives from Ri-ruk-jan-leen, "the people who harvest the flowers".